Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

 # Sphinx Documentation

-Sphinx is an Python package for automated documentation: [Example](http://molecular-nanophotonics.github.io/pqreader). <br>
+Sphinx is an Python package for automated documentation: [Sphinx Example](http://molecular-nanophotonics.github.io/pqreader). <br>

 To use Sphinx, install `sphinx` using `pip`: